Angelo State University: Traditions

-Homecoming

-Homecoming is an historic ritual jointly run by the Alumni Association, the university, and the students.
-Activities include a pep rally followed by a torch parade to light the bonfire, a homecoming through downtown San Angelo, and the football game.
-The crowning of the Homecoming Queen and King is held during the game's halftime.
-Throughout the week leading up to the game, student organizations compete for the Spirit Stick, given to the group which has shown the most spirit and contributed the most to the many tasks required to make the event a success.
-Since 1975, Angelo State University's Air Force ROTC Detachment 847 has built the bonfire.
-It is also a tradition to soapsuds the fountain outside Stephens Arena.
-For alumni, they hold the annual Alumni Awards Banquet, honoring distinguished alumni and university donors.

 Ram Jam

 The official Ram Jam was started by the Alumni Association in 2003 and has grown to become the large pregame football tailgating parties they are today.
 During the fall semester outside the LeGrand Alumni Center, students, alumni, and community members park their cars in the parking lot and hang out around the center to grill and socialize.
 The events also feature local bands to provide entertainment, free food and refreshments, bounce houses and other games for kids, and alcoholic beverages for those 21 and up.
 The Ram Band, the ASU dance team, the Angelettes, and the ASU Cheerleaders also perform and everyone walks over to the stadium prior to the game.

-Ram’s Head

-The Ram's Head sign is made by bending the middle and ring fingers down over the palm and covering them with the thumb.
-The extended index and pinky fingers are then bent halfway to represent the curve of the horns.
-The sign is used at various times during athletic events and typically during the playing of the alma mater.

 Ring ceremony

 Prior to each commencement, the ASU Alumni Association hosts a ring ceremony where the university president presents class rings to recipients.
 Appearing at each ceremony is ASU's mascot, Dominic.
 After receiving their rings, recipients touch their rings to Dominic's horns for strength, or rub them through his wool for luck.
 Though Angelo State rings have existed since the beginning of the university, a new official ASU ring was introduced by the ASU Alumni Society in 2003.
 The top of the Angelo State class ring presents the ASU seal.
 One side of the ring shows the State of Texas with a star marking San Angelo; below that is an oak branch.
 On the other side is an image of the mascot, Dominic.